Train your own AI: Fine tune a large language model for sentence similarity

 We are going to train this model Harmony, a web-based tool which allows researchers in social sciences fields such as psychology to compare questionnaire items and understand the semantic similarity between those items as a percentage value.
 Harmony originally had an underlying large language model which is a standard multilingual LLM from HuggingFace, but this general model had some shortcomings, so we decided to fine-tune a psychology domain model.

-This notebook is adapted from the scripts for the Harmony/DOXA AI competition (fine tune an LLM for the psychology domain), but it’s general and can be applied to other domains.
+This notebook is adapted from the scripts for the Harmony/DOXA AI competition/AI hackathon (fine tune an LLM for the psychology domain), but it’s general and can be applied to other domains.
 Credit to Jeremy Lo Ying Ping for the training code.

 Getting started: installing and importing dependencies and downloading the training data